-The Royal Society and the British Academy have conducted a review on the needs of a 21st century data governance system.
+This publication outlines the findings of a review conducted by the Royal Society and the British Academy on the needs of a 21st century data governance system.

 The amount of data generated from the world around us has reached levels that were previously unimaginable.
 Meanwhile, uses of data-enabled technologies promise benefits, from improving healthcare and treatment discovery, to better managing critical infrastructure such as transport and energy.

 These new applications can make a great contribution to human flourishing but to realise these benefits, societies must navigate significant choices and dilemmas: they must consider who reaps the most benefit from capturing, analysing and acting on different types of data, and who bears the most risk.

 This project explores how we can best address governance challenges for data management and data use.

 This report summarises discussions at a British Academy and Royal Society seminar on 26 July 2016 connecting debates on the governance of data and its uses.

 This report summarises discussions at a British Academy and Royal Society seminar on 16 October 2017 on priorities for data governance.

 Discussions at a British Academy, Royal Society and techUK seminar on 3 October 2018

 How are big data, data-driven technologies and artificial intelligence (AI) changing the way that people live?
 How can we harness this change for good?